Individual counselling in Burnaby

 Burnaby grief and loss counselling provides a safe space to share, explore, and process your feelings of grief and loss.
 Together, we focus on your needs, which may include the following:

+I need your help in determining which counselling modality is a good fit for you.
+It’s okay if you don’t know.
 I use a variety of different counselling modalities to support clients with grief and loss.
 Every client is different, and as a counsellor, I support each client with where they are in their healing journey.
 Counselling modalities that can help include:

 ACT can help clients accept their thoughts and feelings without trying to change them.
 It can also help individuals change their behaviour so that it aligns more closely with their values.
 For example, saying no to others and maintaining healthy boundaries.